ldouchy/pgsphere/README.md

-# Docker PostgreSQL 12 with pg_sphere
+# Docker PostgreSQL 12.x and 13.x with pg_sphere

 The following command will start a postgres 12 deamon with the pg_sphere module installed:

-`docker run --rm   --name pg-docker -e POSTGRES_PASSWORD=<pass> -d -p 5432:5432 -v <path to store data locally>:/var/lib/postgresql/data  douchy/pgsphere`
+`docker run --rm   --name pg-docker -e POSTGRES_PASSWORD=<pass> -d -p 5432:5432 -v <path to store data locally>:/var/lib/postgresql/data  douchy/pgsphere:12.0.0`

 The database can be accessed via: